rails/rails/guides/source/7_2_release_notes.md

 Highlights in Rails 7.2:

+* Development containers configuration for applications.
+* Add browser version guard by default.
+* Make Ruby 3.1 the new minimum version.
+* Default Progressive Web Application (PWA) files.
+* Add omakase RuboCop rules by default.
+* Add GitHub CI workflow by default to new applications.
+* Add Brakeman by default to new applications.
+* Set a new default for the Puma thread count.
+* Prevent jobs from being scheduled within transactions.
+* Per transaction commit and rollback callbacks.
+* Enable YJIT by default if running Ruby 3.3+.
+* New design for the Rails guides.
+* Setup jemalloc in default Dockerfile to optimize memory allocation.
+* Suggest puma-dev configuration in bin/setup.

 These release notes cover only the major changes.
 To learn about various bug fixes and changes, please refer to the changelogs or check out the [list of commits](https://github.com/rails/rails/commits/7-2-stable) in the main Rails